 Civil Rights Violations

 The U.S. Constitution and some federal laws are designed to protect you from overly intrusive conduct by the government and its representatives.
 For example, you have the right to be free from unreasonable searches and seizures under the Fourth Amendment.
 However, nothing in the Constitution tells you how to enforce your Fourth Amendment right.

-In order to prevail in a Section 1983 claim, you must show that the defendants deprived you of a right set forth under federal law and that the deprivation was committed under color of state law.
+In order to prevail in a Section 1983 claim, you would need to show that the defendants deprived you of a right set forth under federal law and that the deprivation was committed under color of state law.
 Municipal ordinances or regulations, or a city's established policies, can give rise to municipal liability if the result is a deprivation of federal Constitutional rights.

 Among the most common types of police misconduct cases are those involving excessive force by the police.
 This occurs when police officers abuse their authority during an investigation, raid, or arrest, resulting in severe injuries, permanent disability, or death.
-The standard for determining whether a police officer crossed a line and used excessive force is what a reasonable police officer would have done under the same circumstances.Hold Police and Prosecutors Accountable by Enlisting a New York City Lawyer
+The standard for determining whether a police officer crossed a line and used excessive force is what a reasonable police officer would have done under the same circumstances.

-Civil rights cases can be challenging.
+Civil rights violations cases can be challenging.
 The government can retain very sophisticated lawyers, and it is important you retain an equally aggressive, knowledgeable lawyer.
 Evidence can disappear or be erased, so it is important to act quickly if your rights have been violated.
 At Phillips & Associates, our civil rights attorney offer experienced representation for victims of excessive force or other improper conduct throughout New York City, including in Manhattan, the Bronx, and Queens.
-Call us at (212) 248-7431 or set up a consultation through our online form.
+Call us at (833) 529-3476 or set up a consultation through our online form.